 All patients seeking evaluation at CapRock Hospital or CapRock 24-Hour Emergency Center will receive a medical screening exam by one of our board-certified doctors.
 Furthermore, any patient with an emergent condition will be medically stabilized to the maximum of our ability, regardless of insurance status or ability to pay.

 The above message regarding federal and Texas law applies to ER only and does not apply to urgent care.

 What if I require hospital admission?

 CapRock Health System includes a hospital, which extends our ability to care for patients outside the stabilization of their emergency condition.
 If you are evaluated at our hospital or 24-Hour Emergency Care location and need admission, we have a fully functional inpatient unit available.
 Learn more about CapRock Hospital Admission.

 Only about 7% of our patients cannot be completely cared for in our hospital.
-In those circumstances, we have relationships with all local hospitals to arrange transfer and can even coordinate a transfer to hospitals outside our area.
+In those circumstances, we have relationships with all local hospitals to arrange transfers, and can even coordinate a transfer to hospitals outside our area.

 Will CapRock CapRock Health System coordinate with my doctor?